 Validating the feelings of your children helps them to feel understood.
 To help your child feel understood means keeping your ego and desire to lecture in check.
 Validating your child's feelings also means that you don’t judge him or her.
 Instead, you simply acknowledge his or her feelings.
 This takes focus and discipline as parents.
 As I share with my clients, the best discipline you can give your child is having the self-discipline to be patient, empathetic, and loving---especially when he or she is not acting lovable.
 Contrary to what many frustrated parents may think, particularly during those stressful times of conflicts, validating feelings is not condoning bad choices or giving in to defiant behavior.

-"Validating" means giving your child or teen that all important, and seemingly elusive, message that "Your feelings make sense.
+"Validating" means giving your child or teen that all-important, and seemingly elusive, message that "Your feelings make sense.
 I not only am giving you permission to feel what you feel but I am also welcoming and accepting your feelings in a non-judgmental way.”
 Validating your child coveys deep empathy.
-This will help build your child's self-esteem and reduce his or her defiant behavior, which is often the languange choice of children who do not feel understood..
+This will help build your child's self-esteem and reduce his or her defiant behavior, which is often the language choice of children who do not feel understood.

 It is crucial to remember that when children feel validated, they will be better able to hear you and change their own behaviors.
-Stay mindful of how important this is not only to you child, but also to your relationship with him or her.
-Validating your child’s or teen’s feelings is crucial to building his or her self-esteem and will promote solid, overall emotional health.
+Stay mindful of how important this is not only to your child but also to your relationship with him or her.
+Validating your child’s or teen’s feelings is crucial to building his or her self-esteem and will promote solid overall emotional health.